GarrettGruss/notes/software_quality_metrics/software-quality-metrics.md

     * f(x): measurement as functional mapping
     * aRb <-> f(a) > f(b)

-## MEasurement Evaluation
+## Measurement Evaluation

 Evaluation criteria:

-- Are theyp roperly defined
+- Are they properly defined
-- Are theyp properly used
+- Are they properly used
 - Do they lead to any useful results

 Based on evaluation